-Indicator Type Indicator Reporting Measure Change and Impact Partners have identified and are overcoming structural barriers for people accessing services Improved understanding of barriers to employment, training and education as a result of previous convictions.
-Identified improvement actions for 2018-19 Improved understanding of barriers to financial and welfare services as a result of previous convictions.
-Identified improvement actions for 2018-19 Improved understanding of barriers to health services as a result of previous convictions.
+Action Indicator Type Indicator Reporting Measure EDCJ 3A: Engage with the children and families of people who have committed offences EDCJ 3B: Support the development of effective mentoring and "through-the gate" models developing a collaborative model that: Facilitates the early assessment of individual housing need Improves access to financial and welfare advice services Promotes health improvement opportunities Promotes employment opportunities Change and Impact Partners have identified and are overcoming structural barriers for people accessing services Improved understanding of barriers to employment, training and education as a result of convictions.
+Identified improvement actions for 2018-19 Improved understanding of barriers to financial and welfare services as a result of convictions.
+Identified improvement actions for 2018-19 Improved understanding of barriers to health services as a result of convictions.
 Identified improvement actions for 2018-19

-Indicator Type Indicator Reporting Measure Change and Impact Existence of joint- working arrangements such as processes/protocols to ensure access to services to address underlying needs Joint working arrangements exist to ensure access to appropriate services at all points of the criminal justice pathway.
+Action Indicator Type Indicator Reporting Measure EDCJ 3B: Support the development of effective mentoring and "through-the gate" practice developing a collaborative model that: Facilitates the early assessment of individual housing need Improves access to financial and welfare advice services Promotes health improvement opportunities Promotes employment opportunities Monitors progress through specific Indicator and Reporting Measure Change and Impact Existence of joint-working arrangements such as processes/protocols to ensure access to services to address underlying needs Joint working arrangements exist to ensure access to appropriate services at all points of the criminal justice pathways.
 Identified improvement actions for 2018-19

-Indicator Type Indicator Reporting Measure Speed of access to mental health services 90 per cent of patients commence psychological therapy based treatment within 18 weeks of referral, recognising that the data will include the whole community
+Indicator Type Indicator Reporting Measure Change and Impact Speed of access to mental health services Existing Indicator (HEAT) 90 per cent of patients commence psychological therapy based treatment within 18 weeks of referral, recognising that the data will include the whole community

-Indicator Type Indicator Reporting Measure Change and Impact Speed of access to drug/alcohol services 90 per cent of clients will wait no longer than 3 weeks from referral received to appropriate drug or alcohol treatment that supports their recovery, recognising that the data will include the whole community
+Indicator Type Indicator Reporting Measure

+Change and Impact Speed of access to drug/alcohol services 90 per cent of clients will wait no longer than 3 weeks from referral received to appropriate drug or alcohol treatment that supports their recovery, recognising that the data will include the whole

+Existing Indicator (HEAT) community